Xiuchenxu/bookwhen-API/README.md

 There is the additional API interaction with chatGPT that generates captions for social media platforms like Instagram, Twitter, and Facebook.

 ## Features
 - Scrapes event data from Bookwhen using API and generates structured message in English and Chinese that could be sent on WeChat and WhatsApp.
-Message Generation App
+Message Generation App.
 - Generates social media captions in both English and Chinese, by interacting with ChatGPT via API.

 ## Usage
 Please fill out your API tokens for Bookwhen and ChatGPT inside the code then run the application.
+Message generation and Social media caption generation are located in two seperate .py files.